-For more information, see the e-mail options in "SAS System Options" in SAS Language Reference: Dictionary.
+For more information, see "EMAILID= System Option" in SAS System Options: Reference.

-The e-mail changes will take effect the next time the SAS application requests an e-mail service from the application server.
+The e-mail changes will take effect the next time the SAS application requests an email service from the application server.

 Moving Workspace Servers and Stored Process Servers